 Also sell what you have learnt through the experience of a gap year in your applications for jobs and courses.

-Here are a few links to gap-year experiences can help you decide and explain how you can develop skills for future life and work:
+Reading about gap-year experiences can help you decide and explain how you can develop skills for future life and work:

 - The Year in Industry programme

 - The Year Out group has many different gap year programmes which have been approved for their quality

 - Travelling is a popular part of a gap year and there are companies such as STA travel that aim to help young people get the most out of their trip.

 What do you think about Careerpilot?